atlantidezign/copyman/README.md

 You can also use the two buttons for *Expand or Collapse All*.

 To assist with selection, you can use the *Filters*.
-- By clicking the *Set* button, it selects the items that contain the specified string while deselecting the others.
+- By clicking the *Set Selection* button, it selects the items that contain the specified string while deselecting the others.
-- By clicking the *Add* button, it adds the items that match, without altering the others.
+- By clicking the *Add to Selection* button, it adds the items that match, without altering the others.
-- By clicking the *Remove* button, it removes any selected items that match from the selection.
+- By clicking the *Remove from Selection* button, it removes any selected items that match from the selection.
+- In the *Filters List* you can see all filters applyed and remove individual filters.
-- Using the *Clear* button, it removes the filter.
+- Using the *Clear Filter and Selection* button, it removes the filters.

 Additionally, you can use the two buttons for *Select or Deselect All*.

-There are some options that affects copying and selecting behaviours.
+There are options that affects copying and selecting behaviours.
-- *Propagate* to choose if propagate selection of an item to parent and childen elements
+- *Propagate* to choose if propagate selection/deselection of an item to parent and childen elements.
 - *Overwrite* to choose if overwrite or not files that already exist.

 With the *Copy Selected Items* button, the files are copied from the Source to the Destinations.

-Pay attention: Copy mode is strict on selection: only and exclusively the selected items will be copied.
-For example, if a folder is selected but only some of the files inside it are selected, copy only those.
+***Pay attention:*** Copy mode is strict on selection: only and exclusively the selected items will be copied.
+For example, if a folder is selected but only some of the files inside it are selected, only those will be copied.